Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: Introduction

-The basic premise of FL is to conduct ML model training through two processes repeated in sequence: (i) \textit{local updates}, where devices update their local models based on their dataset (e.g., using gradient descent), and (ii) \textit{global aggregations}, where the local models of the devices are pulled by a server to obtain a new global model, which is then synchronized across the devices to begin the next local training round.
-Several research directions have focused on expanding this framework to account for realistic factors of the wireless edge, including heterogeneity among device resources and statistical diversity across local datasets.
-Two other important factors also warrant careful consideration:
+Federated learning (FL) in particular has attracted significant attention in recent years as a solution for distributed ML \cite{mcmahan2017communication,smith2017federated}.
+The basic premise of FL is to conduct ML model training through two processes repeated in sequence: \begin{enumerate}[label = (\roman*)] \item \textit{Local updates}: Devices update their local models based on their local datasets, often through gradient descent iterations.

+\item \textit{Global aggregations}: The local models of the devices are pulled by a server periodically to obtain a new global model, usually through weighted averaging, which is then synchronized across the devices to begin the next local training round. \end{enumerate}

+The common implementation described here is often referred to as the FedAvg algorithm~\cite{mcmahan2017communication}.
+Several research directions have focused on expanding this framework to account for realistic factors of the wireless edge.
+One line of work has considered various dimensions of heterogeneity, e.g., variations among device resources and statistical diversity across local datasets~\cite{nishio2019client}.
+Another direction has considered security vulnerabilities of FL, e.g., model poisoning and backdoor attacks~\cite{10191260,li2022multitentacle}.
+Three other important factors also warrant careful consideration:

-\subsection{Multiple Tasks/Models}
+\subsubsection{Multiple Tasks/Models}

 Many contemporary edge intelligence settings require IoT devices engaging in training \textit{multiple tasks simultaneously} (e.g., smart cars need models for lane tracking, pedestrian detection, and asphalt condition classification~\cite{bello2018new,karuppuswamy2000detection,chen2015deepdriving}).
 Each of these tasks may require training a separate neural network (NN) on disparate datasets.
 Nevertheless, current implementations of FL are mainly focused on the system design for training a single task.
-Multiple tasks will induce a competition for the limited resources of devices.
+Multiple tasks will induce competition for the limited resources of devices.
 These resources must be carefully allocated given comparative task attributes such as target performance, model size, and relative importance.

-\subsection{Asynchronous Aggregations}
+\subsubsection{Asynchronous Aggregations}

 Conventional FL considers a synchronized aggregation process where all sampled devices upload their local models simultaneously.
 However, the server may receive the models at different times due to two types of resource heterogeneity in (i) computation capabilities, leading to different local model training times, and (ii) device-server channel conditions, leading to latency in uplink transmissions.
 Waiting for all models to arrive at the server can introduce prohibitive service delays in the presence of stragglers.
 This has motivated recent investigations into asynchronous FL\cite{xie2019asynchronous,lian2018asynchronous,zheng2017asynchronous, chen2020asynchronous}, where the server sequentially updates the global model upon reception of any new local model.
 However, the impact of the \textit{order} in which the devices upload their models to the server (i.e., device scheduling) has yet to be carefully investigated.